Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 ![Test pyramid as developers see it.
 Shows unit tests at the bottom and the rest marked as someone else's problem.](Test-pyramid-real.png)

 While the pyramid is a noble attempt to turn software testing into a solved problem, there are obviously many issues with this model.
-In particular, the assumptions it relies on might not be true for every context, especially the premise of highly-integrated test suites being slow or hard.
+In particular, the assumptions it relies on might not be true for every context, especially the premise of highly integrated test suites being slow or hard.

 As humans, we are naturally inclined to rely on information passed on to us from those who are more experienced, so that we can benefit from the knowledge of past generations and apply our [second thinking system](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow#Two_systems) on something more useful instead.
 This is an important evolutionary trait that makes our species extremely fit for survival.